 This prospectus, the accompanying prospectus supplement and the documents incorporated by reference herein contain "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
-Forward-looking statements do not relate strictly to historical or current facts and include statements regarding our current intent, belief, targets or expectations of our management with respect to, among others:
+Forward-looking statements do not relate strictly to historical or current facts and include statements regarding our current intent, belief, targets or expectations or the current intent, belief, targets or expectations of our management with respect to, among others: